hgwhitfield/what-the-book/docs/README.md

 - ![How It Works Modal Wireframe](../docs/images/what-the-book-modal-wireframe2.PNG)

 ### 4. Mock-ups and Prototypes

 High-fidelity mock-ups were developed based on the wireframes.
 These mock-ups incorporated the chosen colour palette and visual style, making the design visually appealing without being overwhelming.
 The mock-ups were used to gather feedback from stakeholders and users, allowing us to iterate and refine the design.

 **Example Mock-up:**
 - ![Home Page and Colour Scheme Mock-up](../docs/images/mock-up-and-colours.PNG)

 ### 5. Colour Scheme and Inspiration

 The colour palette for **"What the Book"** was chosen to evoke a sense of nostalgia and warmth associated with literature.
 The mid-century modern colour palette was selected to give the app a retro yet timeless feel, making it inviting and enjoyable to use.

 ### 6. Typography

 The typography for **"What the Book"** uses the Chivo font, which was chosen for its readability and modern aesthetic.
 Chivo's clean and contemporary look complements the mid-century modern colour palette, contributing to the overall inviting and user-friendly design of the web app.

 ### 7. Design Implementation

 The design elements from the wireframes and mock-ups were implemented in the final website.
 Challenges such as ensuring responsiveness and cross-browser compatibility were addressed during the development phase.
 The website was designed to be a web app, with features and functionalities that could be easily transitioned into a standalone mobile app in the future.

 ### 8. Reasoning and Justification

 The design choices were made to enhance user engagement and ensure a straightforward navigation experience.
 The chosen colour palette and visual style aimed to create a fun yet sophisticated atmosphere.
-The prominent search bar encourages users to start exploring books immediately, while the TBR list provides an easy way to organise future reads.
+The prominent search bar encourages users to start exploring books immediately, while the TBR list provides an easy way to organize future reads.
 The clean and simple interface ensures that users of all ages and technical abilities can navigate the app effortlessly.

 ### 9. Conclusion

 The UX design process for **"What the Book"** was thorough and iterative, ensuring that each design decision was user-centric and aligned with the project's goals.
 The result is a seamless and engaging web app that meets the needs of book lovers.
-Future improvements will focus on adding user accounts, personalised recommendations, user reviews, and social features based on user feedback.
+Future improvements will focus on adding user accounts, personalized recommendations, user reviews, and social features based on user feedback.

 ## Features

 Here is a list of the features that are currently implemented on the website as well as plans for future features:

-### Current Features:
+### Current Features

 #### Logo